codota/tabnine-vscode/README.md

 ### **The Right Tool for The Job**

-Whether you call it **IntelliSense, intelliCode, autocomplete, AI-assisted code completion, AI-powered code completion, AI code snippets, code suggestion, code prediction, code hinting**, or **content assist**, you probably already know that it can save you tons of time, easily cutting your keystrokes in half.
+Whether you call it **IntelliSense, intelliCode, autocomplete, AI-assisted code completion, AI-powered code completion, AI copilot, AI code snippets, code suggestion, code prediction, code hinting**, or **content assist**, you probably already know that it can save you tons of time, easily cutting your keystrokes in half.

-Powered by sophisticated **machine learning models** trained on hundreds of millions of trusted **Open Source parameters**, Tabnine is the most advanced **AI-powered code completion** tool available today.
+Powered by sophisticated **machine learning models** trained on billions of lines of trusted **Open Source code** from GitHub, Tabnine is the most advanced **AI-powered code completion** copilot available today.
+And like GitHub, it is an essential tool for professional developers.

 ![With and without Tabnine Java](https://github.com/codota/TabNine/raw/master/with-and-without-tabnine-java.gif)